-Title loans are a type of no credit check loan generally aimed at people with low incomes and much less than a perfect credit score.
-Because these types of loans don’t require a credit check as a part of their application process (hence the name), they can be a financial option for folks who are locked out from traditional personal loans and need quick cash.
-Other types of no credit check cash loans include payday loans, pawn shop loans, and cash advances (check out all the specifics in the OppU Ultimate Guide to No Credit Check Loans).
+Title loans are a type of no credit check loan generally aimed at people with low incomes and less than perfect credit scores.
+As these loans don’t require a credit check as a part of their application process (hence the name), they can be an alternative financial option for folks who are excluded from traditional personal loans and in need of quick cash.
+Other types of no credit check cash loans include payday loans, pawn shop loans, and cash advances.

-Unlike payday loans, which are unsecured loans, title loan companies require the borrower to put up collateral as a part of the loan agreement.
-Translation: They require the borrower to put up the title to their car, truck, or other motor vehicle in exchange for the cash -- hence, the name “title loan.”
-The title must be lien-free, which means the car has been totally paid off.
+Unlike payday loans, which are unsecured, title loan companies require the borrower to provide collateral as a part of the loan agreement, be it the title to their car, truck, or other motor vehicle in exchange for cash, hence the name “title loan.”
+The title must be lien-free, which means the car has been paid off.

 Title loan terms: How does repayment work?

-Title loans are short-term loans, with a typical repayment term of only one month.
-Due to the collateral involved — which reduces the level of risk for the lender — you can usually borrow more money with a title loan than you can with a payday loan or cash advance loan.
-Even so, you are likely to receive a fraction of what your vehicle is actually worth.
+Title loans are short-term loans, with a typical repayment term of one month.
+Due to the collateral involved, which reduces the level of risk for the lender, you may be able to borrow more money with a title loan than you can with a payday loan or cash advance loan.
+However, you are likely to receive a fraction of what your vehicle is actually worth.

-Here’s the thing about collateral: The lender gets to keep it if the borrower can’t repay their loan.
+Here’s the thing about collateral: the lender keeps the vehicle if the borrower can’t repay their loan.
 Additionally, the lender’s claim on your car title gives them permission to repossess your vehicle and sell it in order to make up their losses.
-In some states like Alabama, the lender may also keep any additional profit they make from the sale.
-In other states, such as California, the extra profit earned from the sale must be returned to the borrower.
+In states like Alabama, the lender may keep any additional profit they make from the sale.
+In states, such as California, the profit earned from the sale must be returned to the borrower.

-When it comes to interest rates, title loans are much more expensive than a regular loan; they may even outdo many other bad credit loans.
-According to the Federal Trade Commission, the typical interest rate for a one-month title loan is 25%, which comes out to an annual percentage rate of 300%.
-And since the borrower can easily extend these types of loans beyond their initial due date (for a cost), those rates and total loan amounts can add up fast.
+When comparing interest rates, title loans are much more expensive than regular loans; they may even surpass many other bad credit loans.
+According to the Federal Trade Commission, the typical interest rate for a one-month title loan is 25%, equivalent to an annual percentage rate of 300%.
+And since the borrower can easily extend these types of loans beyond their initial due date (for a cost), those rates and total loan amounts can accumulate quickly.

 Again: Yes, you need a clear title to get a title loan

-Yes, you need your car title in order to complete a successful title loan application.
-If you bought your car from any legit car dealer, then you almost certainly have this document.
-On the other hand, if you bought your car as some kind of handshake deal with a neighbor or a friend from church and the title was never passed over to you, then a title loan simply ain’t in the cards for you.
+You need your car title in order to complete a successful title loan application.
+If you bought your car from any legitimate car dealer, then you almost certainly have this document.
+However, if you bought your car in a handshake deal with a neighbor or a friend and the title was never transferred to you, then a title loan is not an option.

-The other thing you have to remember here: You need to own the car free and clear.
+Additionally, you have to remember that you need to own the car free and clear.
 What does that mean?
 You are 100% the bonafide owner of the vehicle title in question.
-If you took out a loan to purchase that car and still haven’t paid it off?
-You cannot take out a title loan using that vehicle as collateral.
-Technically, you don’t fully own the car until any debt that also uses it as collateral has been entirely paid off.
+If you took out a loan to purchase that car and still haven’t paid it off, you cannot obtain a title loan using that vehicle as collateral.
+Technically, you don’t fully own the car until the debt has been entirely paid off.

 Risk vs. reward